LaurenceM2015/myPortfolio/README.txt

 // MEDIA QUERY BY SECTIONS.
 Portfolio Card Section.
+Part one:
 Changed the front side of the Portfolio rotated card, with a CSS perspertive, backface visibility, backround blend modes, and box decoration break.

+Part Two:

+Card Media Query for bigest tablets.
+Change the back side to look only one side.